 Assuming nothing else has changed, a lower share price makes a stock more attractive to potential buyers.
-In the long term, share prices tend to follow earnings per share, but in the short term prices bounce around in response to short term factors (which are not always obvious).
+While the market sentiment towards a stock is very changeable, in the long run, the share price will tend to move in the same direction as earnings per share.
 So, on certain occasions, long term focussed investors try to take advantage of pessimistic expectations to buy shares at a better price.
 Perhaps the simplest way to get a read on investors' expectations of a business is to look at its Price to Earnings Ratio (PE Ratio).
-A high P/E ratio means that investors have a high expectation about future growth, while a low P/E ratio means they have low expectations about future growth.
+Investors have optimistic expectations of companies with higher P/E ratios, compared to companies with lower P/E ratios.

-We can tell from its P/E ratio of 21.82 that sentiment around Trustpower isn't particularly high.
-If you look at the image below, you can see Trustpower has a lower P/E than the average (25.9) in the electric utilities industry classification.
+Metro Performance Glass's P/E of 9.13 indicates relatively low sentiment towards the stock.
+If you look at the image below, you can see Metro Performance Glass has a lower P/E than the average (12.0) in the building industry classification.

-Trustpower's P/E tells us that market participants think it will not fare as well as its peers in the same industry.
-Since the market seems unimpressed with Trustpower, it's quite possible it could surprise on the upside.
+This suggests that market participants think Metro Performance Glass will underperform other companies in its industry.
+Since the market seems unimpressed with Metro Performance Glass, it's quite possible it could surprise on the upside.
 You should delve deeper.
 I like to check if company insiders have been buying or selling.

 How Growth Rates Impact P/E Ratios